iluwatar/java-design-patterns/context-object/README.md

 This application has different layers labelled A, B and C with each extracting specific information from a similar context for further use in the software.
 Passing down each pieces of information individually would be inefficient, a method to efficiently store and pass information is needed.

-Define the data that the service context object contains.
+Define the data that the `ServiceContext` object contains.

 ```Java
 @Getter